Human Research Protections Training

 Government-Sponsored Research

-Veterans Affairs researchers who have or will obtain a Northwestern NetID must register with eIRB+ and email their human research protections training certificate to irbtraining@northwestern.edu.
-Northwestern University IRB accepts only human research protections training.
+Veterans Affairs researchers who have or will obtain a Northwestern NetID must register with eIRB+ and email their Human Research Protections Training certificate to irbtraining@northwestern.edu.
+Northwestern University IRB accepts only Human Research Protections Training.

 Troubleshooting

-- If the eIRB+ account does not reflect CITI training records after 24 hours, update CITI profile credentials: "Log in through My Organization" > select the hyperlink "See our full list of SSO-enabled organizations" > search "Northwestern University" > select “Continue to SSO Login/Instructions” > enter organizational credentials (NetID), if prompted > when asked about existing CITI account, select “yes” to update CITI profile.
+- "Log in through My Organization" > select the hyperlink "See our full list of SSO-enabled organizations" > search "Northwestern University" > select “Continue to SSO Login/Instructions” > enter organizational credentials (NetID), if prompted > when asked about existing CITI account, select “yes” to update CITI profile.

-- The CITI Program Support website offers robust information on affiliating institutions, adding/enrolling in courses, and other actions required to integrate your CITI account with Northwestern records.
+The CITI Program Support website offers robust information on affiliating institutions, adding/enrolling in courses, and other actions required to integrate your CITI account with Northwestern records.

-- Submit an eIRB+ Support Form for further assistance.
+Submit an eIRB+ Support Form for further assistance.